RHIT-CSSE/csse332/Homework/GarbageCollect/README.md

 multiple sections of code use the heap, certain parts of the heap may be no longer in use yet there is no good way to reclaim that memory.

-In this assignment, we intend to use garbage collection to identify parts of the heap that are no longer accessible and then move memory regions (and references to those regions) to compact the unused space.
+In this assignment, we intend to use garbage collection to **identify parts of the heap that are no longer accessible and then move memory regions (and references to those regions) to compact the unused space**.

 # How Our Garbage Collector Will Operate